Rory Phillips KC

 In 2012, he was appointed a specialist adviser to the Parliamentary Commission on Banking Standards.
 In that role, he conducted the first questioning on behalf of the Commission – a Parliamentary and constitutional first.

-He is instructed by the specialist public inquiries team at Eversheds LLP to represent the Ecclesiastical Insurance Office (EIO), a Core Participant in the Anglican Church investigation being conducted by the Independent Inquiry into Child Sexual Abuse.
+He was instructed by the specialist public inquiries team at Eversheds LLP to represent the Ecclesiastical Insurance Office (EIO), a Core Participant in the Anglican Church investigation conducted by the Independent Inquiry into Child Sexual Abuse.
 The EIO is the liability insurer of the vast majority of Anglican churches.
-He also represented EIO as a Core Participant in the Inquiry’s Residential Schools and Accountability and Reparations investigations.
-The Inquiry’s final report is awaited.
+He also represented the EIO as a Core Participant in the Inquiry’s Residential Schools and Accountability and Reparations investigations.
+The Inquiry’s final report was published on 20 October 2022.

 In 2019, he led the Counsel team which acted for and advised Sir Ross Cranston in his Review of the Customer Review established by Lloyds Bank to compensate customers for losses arising as a result of fraud at the HBOS Impaired Assets office in Reading.